maxkapur/maxkapur.github.io/_posts/2050-04-14-best-thing-about-fish.markdown

 The best thing about fish is probably the
 [lateral line](https://en.wikipedia.org/wiki/Lateral_line),
-which sort of like ears for underwater that enable fish to sense and locate predators even in dark or murky water.
+which sort of like ears for underwater that enable fish to sense and locate predators even in dark or murky conditions.

-The best thing about the fish shell, on the other hand, has got to be its “fuzzy” completions.
+The best thing about the fish command-line *shell,* on the other hand, has to be its “fuzzy” completions.
 In most other shells (like Microsoft PowerShell, which I use every day at work), you can tab-complete a filename like `blog_post_idea.md` by typing `blog` (the first part of the filename) and pressing <kbd>Tab</kbd>.
 If there are multiple matches, you use the arrow keys to scroll through them until you get the one you want.

 This works fine if you put the most-unique part of your filenames at the beginning.
 But I like to begin my filenames with